The truth about North Korea: it's booming

 Frankly that doesn’t seem fully consistent with the known facts.

 A recent article in of all places the Financial Times takes this point much further.
-It turns out that not only is North Korea far from being a basked case, but its economy is growing at a blistering pace
+It turns out that not only is North Korea far from being a basket case, but its economy is actually growing and at a blistering pace

 At a time when the US is trying to squeeze the Kim regime through new sanctions — pressure that is likely to increase as a result of the death of US student Otto Warmbier who was jailed in North Korea — the economy is showing signs of vitality that could make it even harder to exert leverage on Pyongyang.